 If you include figures and tables in your paper, you need to itemize them using a numbered list.
 Microsoft word also allows you to generate the list with the Caption feature.

-Also, if you used lots of abbreviations, you should create a list for all of them so that the reader can refer to it for the meaning.
+Also, if you used lots of abbreviations, you should create a list for all of them so that the reader can refer to them for the meaning.

 The introduction brings the topic of the dissertation, relevance, and purpose to light.